bedrocklinux/bedrocklinux-website/markdown/contributing.md

 [here](0.7/distro-support.html).

 At the time of writing, no distro has multiple maintainers.
 This is not a deliberate limitation.
-If you can help out take pressure off an existing distro maintainer, please do so.
+If you can help out and take pressure off an existing distro maintainer, please do so.

 While there are no formal requirements, a history of "unofficially" maintaining